"Let the fresh air in and keep the pests out!"

 - 2 1/2 inch for pigeons

 You never want to kill or harm birds.
 A green, humane solution is to keep them out of your building in the first place.
 Keep the Birds Out with a Bug Blocker bird barrier method.
-With no permit needed, our overhead screen doors & screen inserts give you a green, non chemical and earth friendly bird control.
+With no permit needed, our overhead screen doors & screen door inserts give you a green, nonchemical and earth-friendly option for bird control.

-A.I.B. requirement: 2.9 Pest Prevention.
+2.9 Pest Prevention.
 The materials, structure and maintenance of the building and equipment support the Integrated Pest Management Program.
-Critical Requirements:

 Keeping Birds Out of your Building